schollz/_core/docs/content/blurbs/boardcore.md

 # boardcore

-this is a breadboard variant of the zeptocore. it has most of the same functionality, but instead of using the buttons on the handheld device, you can use your keyboard and a computer terminal. this version requires some knowledge with breadboarding, but it is great if you want to develop your own ideas based on the firmware.
+This is a breadboard variant of the Zeptocore.
+It has most of the same functionality, but instead of using the buttons on the handheld device, you can utilize your keyboard and a computer terminal.
+This version requires some knowledge of breadboarding, but it is ideal if you want to develop your ideas based on the firmware.

 you can purchase the components directly [from my store](#buy) or you can buy them from Amazon.